The impact of lockdown on our dogs socialisation

 At the start of lockdown the message was clear.
 Covid could be anywhere, so keep your distance from everyone and everything, and stop touching stuff!

-Previously we’d been happy to stop and chat to other people, and we loved watching our dogs play and make new friends, dog and human.
+Previously we’d been happy to stop and chat to other people, and we loved watching our dogs play together and make new friends, dog and human.
 All of a sudden that was flipped on it’s head.
-Not only did we stop talking, we actively started avoiding others.
+Not only did we stop talking, we actively avoided others.
 We kept our dogs on their leads, put our heads down, and just walked.
 And if our dogs did approach someone, we quickly called them away.

 The change was stark and, for our dogs, the only explanation was that other people and dogs must be bad.
 They didn’t understand R-rates or social distancing.
 All they knew was that we were suddenly avoiding everyone else, and we were super anxious about it.
-They might not understand pandemics but they are experts at picking up our anxiety and interpreting behaviour.
+They might not understand pandemics but they are experts at picking up our anxiety and interpreting our behaviour.

 Many dogs don’t socialise well on leads at the best of times, so they were already on edge.
 The combined result was a bunch of dogs trapped on their leads, yelling at each other as we dragged them to a safe distance.
+This new environment was stressful for everyone, and that has had a lasting impact on their behaviour.

 What about at home?